dmstr/phd5-docs/guide/tutorials/json-editor-customizations.md

 # Custom editor

-First of all when we use the word "editor" in the JSONEditor world we are actually saying "input".
-Every input in the generated form is an editor.
-So an editor can be a textarea, a checkbox, a bunch of radio buttons, etc.
+In the JSONEditor world, every input in a form is an Editor.
+An editor can be a textarea, a checkbox, a bunch of radio buttons, etc.
+JSONEditor "build" the form editor following parameters that are defines in a json schema.
+Very important are the "type" and the "format properties" for example this

+    "username": {
+       "type": "string",
+       "format": "checkbox"
+    }

+will produce an input type checkbox whos value is a string.

 JSONEditor comes with built in editors but we can "build" our custom editor to.
-In order to build an editor we have to "extend" (javascript does not have inheritance) the built in "JSONEditor.AbstractEditor" class. and add it to the `JSONEditor.defaults.editors` object.
+In order to build an editor we have to "extend" the built in "JSONEditor.AbstractEditor" class. and add it to the `JSONEditor.defaults.editors` object.

-In example a date picker editor that needs (as a dependency) the jquery datepicker.
+In example a datepicker editor (needs the jquery datepicker).

     JSONEditor.defaults.editors.datepicker = JSONEditor.AbstractEditor.extend({
         build: function () {